-As one of the industries that has been most affected by ‘The Great Resignation’, retail is facing a number of challenges right now when it comes to recruitment and retention.
-The ongoing state of the marketplace has seen an incredible 94% of retailers struggle to fill vacant positions, even as they boost pay and benefits.
+As one of the industries most affected by ‘The Great Resignation’, retail has faced a number of challenges over the past few years when it comes to recruitment and retention.
+Last year saw an incredible 94% of retailers struggle to fill vacant positions, even as they boosted pay and benefits.

 Fortunately, there are ways to fix this.
 With a few simple strategies, you can radically improve the employee experience at your company, and create a more supportive, inspiring environment for your team.